AnalyticsAutomated/analytics_automated/docs/how_it_works.rst

 task.

-The other principle design goal is to attempt to transform the problem of turning data analysis pipelines in to Web Services in to an issue of configuration rather than coding.
+The other principle design goal is to attempt to transform the problem of turning data analysis pipelines in to Web Services in to an problem of configuration rather than development.

 Workflows
 ---------